Jeff Sessions: Higher education and research

-In 2013, Sessions sent a letter to National Endowment for the Humanities enquiring why the foundation funded projects that he deemed frivolous.
+In 2013, Sessions sent a letter to National Endowment for the Humanities (NEH) enquiring why the foundation funded projects that he deemed frivolous.
 He also criticized the foundation for distributing books related to Islam to hundreds of U.S. libraries, saying "Using taxpayer dollars to fund education program grant questions that are very indefinite or in an effort to seemingly use Federal funds on behalf of just one religion, does not on its face appear to be the appropriate means to establish confidence in the American people that NEH expenditures are wise."